andrew-svirin/ebics-client-php/README.md

 More methods you can find in `tests/EbicsTest`

-## Global process with intraction to Bank Department.
+## Global process and intraction with Bank Department
 ### 1. Create an store your 3 certificates
 ```php
 <?php